-Until relatively recently, CIJ was the obvious choice for manufacturers looking to print essential data such as barcodes, batch numbers or use by dates onto a variety of packaging.
-That’s because early TIJ systems struggled to cope with printing on non-porous substrates.
+Until recently, CIJ was the obvious choice for manufacturers looking to print data such as barcodes, batch numbers or use by dates onto a variety of packaging.
+That’s because early thermal inkjet printer systems struggled to print on non-porous substrates.
 The arrival of solvent-based TIJ technology means that printing on glossy, consumer-ready packaging is no longer an issue.
 It also means that the advantages of TIJ over CIJ in terms of the environment, health and safety, now provide a clear incentive to think again about coding.

 CIJ works by jetting a continuous stream of electrostatically charged ink droplets into a gutter that returns it back into the ink supply.
 Printing deflects the stream momentarily to aim a series of drops onto the substrate to form each character.
 Only a small fraction of the droplets are used to print while the rest keep recirculating through the system.
 Throughout this cycle, the ink is suspended in a methyl ethyl ketone (MEK) solvent-based thinner, also known as the make-up, to maintain the correct viscosity.
 MEK is a volatile organic compound (VOC), which means it readily evaporates to atmosphere and must be constantly topped up.
 It’s also responsible for the characteristic fruity smell that hangs around any CIJ installation.

 Toxic by all routes of exposure

 MEK is an irritant that’s classed as ‘toxic by all routes of exposure’, according to the Health Protection Agency.
 While the levels of exposure in a well-run CIJ installation should be within safe levels, users and service engineers who are working with the system must ensure that the area is well ventilated and should wear protective goggles and gloves when handling CIJ ink and MEK.